 Contemporary refers to anything in the present moment, and Contemporary design is just that: always present and always evolving.
 Similar to other design styles on this list, it borrows from other styles to create its own unique look.

-Often sleek and simple, Contemporary design features clean lines and open layouts mixed with detailed moldings, a mixture of materials (like metal, glass, and acrylic), and neutral palettes.
+Often sleek and simple, Contemporary design features clean lines and open layouts mixed with detailed moldings, a mixture of materials (like metal, glass, and acrylic), and neutral palettes with intentional pops of color.
 Patterns are replaced with a deliberate use of texture, and light woods are preferred over dark.

 Similar to Minimalism (below), Contemporary design tends to showcase the negative space created in the design, and focuses on color and shape, as well.
 Contemporary furniture tends to be curvier rather than the straight, strong lines preferred in Minimalism, and Contemporary plays with color more than Minimalism does.

 Contemporary design really stands out against Minimalism in its use of decor and accessories.
 Artistic elements are often incorporated into lamps, vases, wall art, and much more.
 Some Contemporary homes feature abstract paintings, sculptures, and other forms of artwork, as well.